jaeheeship/boolbit/readme.md

 Of course, We know that we have to draw blueprint in order to develop product for a long time.

 ### Application Architecture
+Auth system will be seperated into auth project ( called boolbit.auth).
 * For Auth
 	* Firebase
 		* Firebase is good solution to build auth system